Biden faces calls to secure release of US man in Afghanistan

 There were other internal government discussions in the Trump administration.

-The Taliban had asked for the release of a combatant imprisoned on drug charges in the U.S. as part a broader effort to resolve issues with Afghanistan.
+The Taliban had sought the release of a combatant imprisoned on drug charges in the U.S. as part a broader effort to resolve issues with Afghanistan.
 The request prompted dialogue between the State Department and the Justice Department about whether such a release could happen, though it ultimately did not, according to a person familiar with the matter who was not authorized to discuss the private discussions and spoke on condition of anonymity.

 It is unclear whether those conversations will pick up in the new administration.